zambony/Gungnir/README.md

 - [ ] API for other mods to register commands?

 ## Building from Source
-If you'd prefer to build Consol yourself rather than use the available binary, download the repository and open the .sln file in Visual Studio.
+If you'd prefer to build Gungnir yourself rather than use the available binary, download the repository and open the .sln file in Visual Studio.
 Valheim relies on the .NET Framework version 4.7.2, so you may need to install that.

 Before you can build, this mod relies on the following library (.dll) files: